 - even the best times, without the accompanying soundtrack connecting me with my people and memories along the way.

-Music connects to our emotions, our motivations and our connection with others
+Music connects us to our emotions, our motivations and to others

 The fact that we have these curated playlists throughout our lives, made to match the highpoints and the low points, show that we know loud and clear that music impacts us.
 And research in the areas of music psychology, music therapy and music medicine concurs, demonstrating music’s capacity to:

 A brief overview of music & the brain